TMJ Treatment and Headache Relief

 Learn More about TMJ Disorder

 Don’t suffer through the pain of TMJ disorder longer than necessary.
-Dr. Weston Spencer is happy to provide conservative, highly effective TMJ disorder treatment to San Diego patients at his La Jolla and Rancho Santa Fe offices.
+Dr. Weston Spencer is happy to provide conservative, highly effective TMJ disorder treatment to San Diego patients at his La Jolla – North Pacific Beach dental office.
 If you are experiencing the symptoms of TMJ disorder, we encourage you to schedule your initial consultation with Dr. Spencer by contacting our cosmetic, restorative, and general dentistry practice today.